-It seems that it’s waterfalls time again!
-After sharing with you in a recent article the beauty of Vanturatoarea waterfall near Baile Herculane, it’s time to check out another beautiful waterfall.
-This time, we’re talking about a better known one – Bigar waterfall, which is probably the most famous waterfall in Romania.
+It seems that it’s waterfall time again!
+After sharing with you in a recent article the beauty of Vanturatoarea waterfall near Baile Herculane, it’s time to check out another amazing waterfall in Romania!
+This time, we’re talking about a better known one – Bigar waterfall, which is probably the most famous waterfall in the country.

-The Bigar Waterfall is located in Caras Severin county and the closest major Romanian cities are Timisoara, Caransebes, Resita and Drobeta Turnu Severin.
+This attraction is located in the Caras Severin county and the closest major Romanian cities are Timisoara, Caransebes, Resita and Drobeta Turnu Severin.
 It is located at the intersection of two National Parks – Semenic and Cheile Nerei and you should make sure that, if you search for it on Google Maps, are taken to its location (here) since Google Maps has the habit of taking you to the Bigar village (also in Caras Severin but relatively far away from the waterfall) if you search for “Bigar” on Google Maps.

-Most of the ride to the Waterfall itself is beautiful as the road takes you through forests and offers beautiful sights, which you might even get the chance to admire as you’ll drive at low speed because of the curves and turns.
-The road itself is really good, which was a big surprise to me.
+Most of the ride to the waterfall itself is beautiful as the road takes you through forests and offers beautiful sights, which you might even get the chance to admire as you’ll drive at low speed because of the curves and turns.
+The road itself is in a really good condition, which was a big surprise to me.